vueuse/vueuse/packages/firebase/useFirestore/index.md

 const postLimit = ref(10)
 const postsQuery = computed(() => query(collection(db, 'posts'), orderBy('createdAt', 'desc'), limit(postLimit.value)))
 const posts = useFirestore(postsQuery)

+// you can use the boolean value to tell a query when it is ready to run
+// when it gets falsy value, return the initial value const userId = ref('') const userData = useFirestore(() => !!userId.value && doc(db, 'users', userId.value), [])
 ```

 ## Share across instances